zeulus/larmo/hub/tests/features/README.md

 @Given /^A packet coming from an agent with the following "([^"]*)" wrong:$/
 ```

-Builds a wrong formed agent packet with option to specify a `parentProperty` where wrong fields will be applied.
+Builds a wrong formed agent packet with option to specify a `key` where wrong fields will be applied.
 A `TableNode` object is used to apply the desired wrong fields.

 ```
     Given A packet coming from an agent with the following "metadata" wrong: